 Senator Wyden has worked for more than 20 years to hold the Department of Energy (DOE) accountable for the cleanup of hazardous nuclear waste from Hanford Nuclear Reservation in Washington State.
 In 1990, he worked to pass legislation that required the DOE to identify a watch list of waste tanks that presented a risk of hydrogen explosions.
 In 1998, Senators Wyden and John Glenn asked the Government Accountability Office about possible groundwater contamination from leaks in these tanks.
 From 2006 to 2008, Senator Wyden pressed the DOE about quality control at the waste treatment plant and requested the agency investigate quality standards at Hanford.
 The DOE issued a report based on the results of the study.
-Early this year, Senator Wyden went to the Hanford complex to see what progress had been made.
+In 2013, Senator Wyden went to the Hanford complex to see what progress had been made.

 - Posted on 07/08/13